dreampulse/modelizer/README.md

 ```

+Within the Projects-Model there is now the array  ```participants``` with reference-IDs to employee objects.

 #### Links (to subdocuments)

 Sometimes you need to link inside to specific document.
 Especially if you use nesed objects.
 Take a look at the folowing model: